pippim/pippim.github.io/about.md

 ## How was Pippim created?

 Yes this is the 6th section which contravenes the "5 W's".
-Yes "How" doesn't begin with a "W".
-But as they say:
+Additionally, "How" doesn't begin with a "W" which also seems to break the "5 W's" but, as the saying goes:

 > Who, What, Where, When, Why and sometimes How

-So How as Pippin created anyway?
+So how as Pippin created anyway?
 Well the first step was to find a domain name (website name) that:

 1. Was easy to remember